Call it what you like –

 This is a MOLLE-compatible pouch and has 3 zippered compartments.

-The TravTac Stage II is the right size, shape, and design to make an excellent portable survival medical kit.
+It's the right size, shape, and design to make an excellent portable survival medical kit.

-Basic Medical Tools
+Basic Medical Care Tools

 Tweezers are a commodity.
-All tweezers are created equal…

-Not even close!
-Cheap $2 tweezers are not good enough for your survival medical kit.
 Upgrade to these tactical tweezers to easily remove hard-to-get-at splinters and foreign objects.

 Non-Contact Infrared Thermometer

 You want non-contact if you ever plan to use this in the field, especially during a pandemic.
-And you want infrared to make getting a reading as easy and painless as possible, especially if you have small children.

-When time is of the essence (and what medical emergency isn’t), you’ll want to get a temperature reading fast.
-Get a thermometer like this one.
+When time is of the essence (and what medical emergency isn’t), you’ll want to get that temp fast.

-These high-quality EMT shears feature a coating that provides a non-stick surface for all of your emergency cutting needs.
+This provides a non-stick surface for your emergency cutting needs.

 Surgical Grade Toenail Clippers